Hearing Loss and Veterans: Know Your Rights

 Hearing loss is not an evitable cost of war, and it should not be.
 Hearing is a vital asset during tactical and survival training and combat, however, due to the nature of the profession, exposure to noise is inevitable, and prevention of hearing loss is key.

 Military personnel are constantly exposed to high levels of noise, often for extended periods and combat can increase the risk six-fold.
+For this reason, service members should expect the 3m combat arms earplugs to work as intended to protect those who protect the country.

 What do the studies say?